spdx/spdx-3-model/serialization/json.md

 required on top (may be unavoidable); don't want to introduce additional JSON complexities in order to support JSON-LD.

+JSON objects are name:value pairs, and the choice of whether to serialize Element type as a property name (e.g., "person", "package") or value type (e.g., "Person", "Package") will be based on the developer criteria.

 Ignoring optimizations, every serialized SPDX document is a collection of Element instances.
 In JSON this collection is equivalent to an array of element values
 ```